SATYA-CHARAN/Seat-N-Eat/readme.md

 ##  Repository

 This is a sleek designed commercial website template for a restaurant.
 This project is a beginners friendly project.
-It is a static website and mostly based on front-end.
+It is a static website and completely based on front-end.